What is car hire excess?

 What is the maximum coverage limit on the policy?

 We will reimburse you for the excess, or repair costs up to a maximum of €7,500 (or equivalent in local currency) for any single incident under a single rental agreement.
 You can claim more than once but in total we will only reimburse you up to a maximum of €7,500 during any one period of insurance.
 If a payment has been made in local currency any limits specified in this policy will be applied based on the exchange rate that applied at the time of the purchase of Your policy..

 If you are hiring the car in the USA Canada, the Caribbean or South America, it is generally the case that your car rental will not include insurance.
 The renter must purchase CDW (Collision Damage Waiver)/LDW (Loss Damage Waiver) and Supplemental Liability Insurance.
 The CDW/LDW cover is included in our worldwide cover up to $100,000 and our Supplemental Liability Insurance is available upon payment of additional premium.

 N.B.
-Where you were covered by any other Insurance for the same excess, we will only pay our share of the claim.
+Where you were covered by any other insurance for the same excess, we will only pay our share of the claim.
 At any point during the period of insurance we will only cover one rental agreement, rental agreements may not overlap.

 Is there an excess on this policy?

 No excess applies to this policy, the amount deducted from your card will be the amount returned to you up to the limit specified in the policy.

 What types of vehicles are not covered by the policy?